$SU(5)$ grand unification and $W$-boson mass: Low energy effective theory

 where we used the tree-level SM mass relation $M_W^{SM} \simeq g v/2$.
-In the above expression, $m_T$ actually stands for the triplet mass, corrected by the $\rho$ term.
-For simplicity, we use the same expression as in \eqref{eq:lagrangian}.
+In the above expression, $m_T$ stands for the triplet mass, corrected by the $\rho$ term.
+For simplicity, we use the same symbol as in \eqref{eq:lagrangian}.
+Eq.~\eqref{eq:vdelta} holds true if $v_T\ll M_W$, compatible with the high-precision success of the SM.

-Eq.~\eqref{eq:vdelta} holds true if $v_T\ll M_W$.
-This fits nicely with the high-precision success of the SM, which, as it is well-known, leads to $v_T \lesssim \mathcal{O}({\rm GeV})\ll M_W$.
-In this case, the mass spectrum for the triplet becomes

-Note that the masses in \eqref{eq:massestriplet} are independent of the sign in front of $m_T^2$ in \eqref{eq:lagrangian}.
-The phenomenological bound $m_{t^{\pm}}\gtrsim 250\rm GeV$ \cite{Chiang:2020rcv}, forces the same bound on $m_T$ since the last contribution in \eqref{eq:massestriplet} is negligible.
-It follows then, independently of whether or not the triplet is Higgsed\footnote{We are grateful to G. Dvali for helping us clarify this essential point.}, that the mass spectrum is dominated by the tadpole-coupling $\mu$, and is therefore degenerate.